boostercloud/booster/docs/README.md

         └── PostCreated.ts
 ```

-Edit the `entityID` method to return the id of the entity this Event is referring to.
-It
-should look like this:
+All events in Booster must target an entity, so we need to implement an `entityID`
+method.
+From there, We'll return the identifier of the post created, the field
+`postID`.
+This identifier will be used by Booster later to build the final state
+of the `Post` automatically.
+Edit the `entityID` method in `events/PostCreated.ts`
+to return our `postID`:

 ```typescript
 // src/events/PostCreated.ts